 As beautiful as they are delicious, Red Velvet Cupcakes are my favorite way to enjoy Red Velvet Cake.
-Make them for Valentine’s Day, Fourth of July or anytime of year!
+Soft, moist, and easy to make, you’ll want them for Valentine’s Day, Fourth of July or anytime of year!

 What flavor is red velvet?
 Red Velvet Cupcakes are essentially chocolate cupcakes that get their flavor and deep scarlet color from cocoa powder and a few drops of red food coloring.